 The final judge of the contest is KR poetry editor David Baker.

 Every year, submissions are accepted electronically November 1 through November 30.
-The link to the submissions page for the contest will be active from this webpage on November 1, 2013.
+The link to the submissions page for the contest is now closed.

 - Limit of one, previously unpublished poem per entrant